CodingNinjasCodes/coderoom/README.md

 # Coderoom | Coding Ninjas
-A collaborative place for sharing code!
+A collaborative place for sharing code in realtime!

 ## To run the project:
+- Clone the project.
 - Run command `npm install` to install all the dependencies required.
-- Run command `npm start` in the terminal to start the React project.
+- Run command `npm run build` in the terminal to build the project.
+- Run command `firebase serve` in the terminal to start the Web App at `http://localhost:5000/`.